LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 Hint: Repeat the measurements.
 What happens the first time?
 Is it faster?
 If so, how much faster?

 <details>

 	<summary>Conclusion</summary>

 	Maybe better use "LinearAlgebra" for that ...
 "C = A * B". ;) (Yes.
 That's also threaded ... see below.)

 </details>

+Conclusion: Maybe better use "LinearAlgebra" for that ...
+"C = A * B". ;) (Yes.
+That's also threaded ... see below.)

 #### Nested Loops